Mathematical Analysis of Amoebas

 The migrating plasmodium of an acellular slime mold, such as Physarum polycephalum, showcases a unique behavior.
 Initially, the cell extends an elongating fan-like sheet at its leading edge.
 This is followed by the formation of an intricate network of interconnected veins, through which the cytoplasm of the cell flows rhythmically back and forth.
 By establishing strategic networks of veins that interconnect at various regions, the slime mold can circulate chemical signals as well as acquire nutrients from different areas simultaneously.
 This organism is also able to efficiently navigate its environment by extending pseudopods (projections of cytoplasm) (Briard et al., 2020).

 However, under the combination of nutritional stress and light exposure (light being a stress factor), vegetative growth of the plasmodium is halted (Beekman & Latty, 2015).
 Instead, the plasmodium forms sexual structures, leading to the formation of haploid spores.
-These spores will germinate to form microscopic haploid myxamoebae, which feed on bacteria and undergo mitotic cell division.
+These spores will germinate to form microscopic haploid myxamoebae, which feed on and undergo mitotic cell division.
 Myxamoebae of different types can fuse to form binucleate cells which will further fuse to yield diploid zygotes.
 These diploid cells then differentiate into plasmodial cells, restarting the life cycle (Beekman & Latty, 2015).

 Figure 2: Life cycle of Physarum polycephalum (Carolina Knowledge Center).